Maurice Beresford: Academic career

 Beresford began his academic career not at a university but in adult education.
 He was Sub-Warden (1942–1943) and then Warden (1943–1948) of Percival Guildhouse, an adult education centre and charity in Rugby, Warwickshire.
 He continued his research, including studying the local area through RAF aerial photography and old maps to rebuild the medieval landscape.
-His main interests were in medieval field systems and the history of settlement.
+His main interests were initially in medieval field systems and the history of settlement.
 In 1945 he identified the deserted medieval village of Bittesby in Leicestershire.
-He expanded his interests from history and historical geography into archaeology and was involved in excavations at Steeton and East Lilling in Yorkshire in 1948 and 1949.
+He expanded his interests from history and historical geography into landscape history and archaeology.
+Beresford was appointed a Lecturer at the University of Leeds in 1948.
+There he continued his work on deserted medieval settlements and was involved in excavations at Steeton and East Lilling in Yorkshire in 1948 and 1949.